Mark Roman | June 10, 2023 | Car Accidents

 Police officers must complete a long-form Florida Traffic Crash Report and file it within ten days if they investigate an accident that involves:

 The car accident report contains information you may need to file insurance claims.
 You can obtain a copy of the car accident report through the FLHSMV online portal.
-If you hire a Clearwater car accident lawyer, your attorney will obtain a copy of the accident report when they investigate your accident claim.
+If you hire from our team of St. Petersburg car accident attorneys, your attorney will obtain a copy of the accident report when they investigate your accident claim.

 When Does a Driver Need To File a Car Accident Report in Florida?